ls1intum/Artemis/docs/admin/setup/distributed.rst

 Running multiple instances locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For testing purposes, you can also run multiple instances on the same machine.
-This can be done by using different ports and a unique instance ID for each instance.
+You can do this by using different ports and a unique instance ID for each instance.

 #.
 In ``application-local.yml``, add the following configuration: